MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 36. When Joni had View only permission, the document opened in the Reading View pane.
 As such, Joni couldn't edit the document.
 This version of the document provides Joni with Edit permission, so this time the document should open in Word in normal edit mode.
 Verify that you can enter text in the document.

-	**Note:**  In this task, you just verified that Microsoft Entra ID Protection protected the document based on the PII policy parameters that you configured.
+	**Note:**  In this task, you just verified that Microsoft Purview Information Protection protected the document based on the PII policy parameters that you configured.
 When Joni was assigned View only permission, the document opened in the Reading view and she was unable to change it.
 When Joni was assigned Edit permission, the document opened in Word and she was able to change it.
 And since Holly didn't share the document with you, you couldn't open it when she sent the document in an email to your personal mailbox.

 ## End of Lab 9